nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Furthermore, deleting a cheese which has been assigned to an order is not allowed.
 This is to prevent any extra erroneous deletions.
-* All `execute()` calls by `DeleteCustomerCommand`, `DeleteOrderCommand` and `DeleteCheeseCommand` will call on `Model.AddressBook` which will handle the cascading of delete commands in one place, as opposed to implementation within the different `Command` classes.
+* All `execute()` calls by `DeleteCustomerCommand`, `DeleteOrderCommand` and `DeleteCheeseCommand` will call on `Model.AddressBook` which will handle the cascading of delete commands in one place.

 ## **Documentation, logging, testing, configuration, dev-ops** [In Progress]